DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/global_skip.md

 ![GlobalSkip2](/resources/mobile-tutorial/GlobalSkip2.png)

 Players can do Global Skip for up to 8 hours AFK task, which costs 2048 Units upon purchase.
-It is advisable to wait for at least 1 minute before applying Global Skip so that other players can gain the benefit at times.
+Once purchased, no new skips can be purchased until the skip is completed.

 ## Global Skip & Efficiency